Clever Use of Embroidery Makes The Most of This Novelty Fabric

 Route 66 fabric by Alexander Henry.

-As far as the “highway” idea down the middle of the bag, well, I guess you could say that was creative inspiration.
-I was originally going to use a coordinating red fabric for the center panel of the bag as I’m a really big red lover, but all of a sudden the picture of black with the yellow dashes came to mind.
-I just knew I had to do it!
+The “highway” idea down the middle of the bag is creative inspiration.
+A plain red or black colored fabric can anchor this novelty print quite nicely.
+Sabra was originally going to use a coordinating red fabric for the center panel of the bag, but all of a sudden the picture of black with the yellow dashes came to mind and she knew she had to do it!

 The center panel is a simple piece of black fabric with yellow dashes stitched to look like the yellow line of a road or highway.
 It fits perfectly with the theme of the novelty fabric and the black looks wonderful with the print fabric.